-1 INTRODUCTION
+1 Introduction

-With the implementation of the European Water Framework Directive (WFD) in December 2000 prognostic modelling for sustainable management of water resources has become even more important than it was before.
+With the implementation of the European Water Framework Directive (WFD - European Union, 2000) prognostic modelling for sustainable management of water resources has become even more important than it was before.
 The goals set up by the WFD require a stronger integrative and multidisciplinary approach than usually practiced in the last decades.
-In addition to quantitative and qualitative hydrological issues, socio-economic and legislative objectives must be considered to find the best solutions for the maintenance or improvement of the water quality in European water bodies.
+In addition to quantitative and qualitative hydrological issues, socio-economic and legislative objectives must be considered to find the best solutions for maintenance or improvement of water quality in European water bodies.